-In this article, we’ll be looking at what petitions are, their importance, the things to consider when coming up with one, writing a great petition and the steps you have to follow after drafting your petition.
-We shall also be providing you with free samples and templates to help guide you through your writing of the petition.
+In this article, we’ll be looking at what petitions are, their importance, usage of petition template, the things to consider when coming up with one, writing a great petition, and the steps you have to follow after drafting your petition.
+We shall also be providing you with free petition templates to help guide you through your writing of the petition.

 What are Petitions?